docker/labs-ai-tools-for-devs/prompts/eslint/020_user_prompt.md

 Lint my project's JS/TS files.
-Use branch linting-eslint or a different one if it exists.

 Report what you did, broken down by each tool.